israel-dryer/ttkbootstrap/docs/index.md

     classes or _keywords_ to set the style of various web components. ttkbootstrap uses simple style keywords such as **primary**, **secondary**, **outline**, and others to customize the style of widgets.
-    This is a LOT easier than using the long, hard-to-remember ttk style classes such as **primary.Striped.Horizontal.TProgressbar**.
+    This is a LOT easier than using regular ttk style classes such as **primary.Striped.Horizontal.TProgressbar**.

 - [**Lots of new Widgets:**](api/widgets/dateentry) a lot beautifully designed widgets have been added to your toolkit such as [Meter](api/widgets/meter),